 WRITING FOR TABLET MAGAZINE

 Tablet welcomes submissions from freelance writers.
 Please submit a full pitch—including a detailed description of what you’d like to write, a brief biography, links to previously published stories, and, if necessary, a short writing sample—to the appropriate section editor.
 Do not submit a completed piece.
 Successful pitches will display a working knowledge of Tablet Magazine and the content it publishes.
+News and Politics does not accept freelance opinion or editorial (op-ed) writing.
 We are not currently accepting unsolicited fiction or poetry.

 Arts and culture pitches should go to Matthew Fishbane, firstname.lastname@example.org.